mbelk059/study_timer/README.md

-study timer for my sisters https://daultimatestudytimer.netlify.app/
+study timer for my sisters https://daultimatestudytimer.netlify.app/ so they actually study.